Sun-Lab-NBB/ataraxis-base-utilities/README.md

 - All Sun Lab [members](https://neuroai.github.io/sunlab/people) for providing the inspiration and comments during the development of this library.
-- [loguru](https://github.com/Delgan/loguru) and [click](https://github.com/pallets/click/) projects for providing all
+- [loguru](https://github.com/Delgan/loguru) and [click](https://github.com/pallets/click/) projects for providing
+  all low-level functionality for the Console class.
-  low-level functionality for this project.
+- [numpy](https://github.com/numpy/numpy) project for providing low-level functionality for some of the standalone methods.
 - The creators of all other projects used in our development automation pipelines [see pyproject.toml](pyproject.toml).

 ---